 Rank Skill Description Uses 5 Rational Mind May call the Cancel Taunt effect.
-"I dispel this magic, Cancel Taunt " x2 per combat 6 Hemorrhage May call the Bleed effect.
-"With the power of Mind, Bleed. " x2 per combat 7 Resolve May call the Cancel Attract effect.
-"I dispel this magic, Cancel Attract " x2 per combat 8 Numb the Mind May call the Sunder effect twice in a row.
-"With the power of Mind, Sunder, Sunder " x2 per combat
+"I dispel this magic, Cancel Taunt " x2 per encounter 6 Hemorrhage May call the Bleed effect.
+"With the power of Mind, Bleed. " x2 per encounter 7 Resolve May call the Cancel Attract effect.
+"I dispel this magic, Cancel Attract " x2 per encounter 8 Numb the Mind May call the Sunder effect twice in a row.
+"With the power of Mind, Sunder, Sunder " x2 per encounter